Noctorum is a collaboration between guitarist/singer-songwriter Marty Willson-Piper and producer Dare Mason.

 What does Noctorum mean?

 Noctorum is the name of a village near to where we grew up.
-We liked its association with night time and its Latin derivation.

 What is the image on the front cover of The Afterlife?

 Marty: I took the photo at NASA in Houston, it’s a strange immortal being hidden behind the visor.
 One that has lived and died and lives on.

 William Buras (NASA): Technically it’s an actual spacesuit from the Mercury/Gemini spaceflight programs (pre Apollo missions) with the gold layered shield down on the helmet for extravehicular activity.